gastonstat/packyourcode/packyourcode.utf8.md

 ## GitHub

 Another very convenient way to share your package is GitHub.
-I'm assuming that you have a GitHub account, and that you have some familiary with this service.
+I'm assuming that you have a GitHub account, and that you have some familiarity with this service.
 If you use GitHub to host your package source, the `"devtools"` function `install_github()` is the way to go.

 All you (or any other user) have to do is specify the GitHub username, and the name of the repository containing the source code: